Sadiq-Teslim/nevo_backend/API_README.md

 # Nevo Backend API Documentation

-This document describes how to use the Nevo backend from your frontend application.
+This document describes how to use the Nevo backend.
 All endpoints are RESTful and accept/return JSON.
 Copy-paste ready payloads and endpoint examples are provided.

 ---